valhalla/valhalla-docs/explorer/tutorial.md

   ![Generate isochrones for walking](/images/mobility-explorer-isochrones-walking.png) The map updates to show color-coded rings that represent where you can reach within 15-, 30-, 45-, and 60-minute time increments.
 You may need to zoom out to see the entire walkshed area.
 Notice that you cannot reach Alameda (the island area to the south of Oakland) by walking from this point because there is no direct pedestrian access from here.
 It requires taking either ferry or having a vehicle to cross over by tunnel.
   ![Map of isochrones for walking](/images/mobility-explorer-isochrones-walking-map.png)
 4. Try the biking and driving options to see how the shapes compare to walking.
-With a bicycle or car, you could get to Alameda (by bicycle because you can access a bridge toward the southeast or by car because you can take the tunnel.) _Note: The driving map does not yet consider current traffic conditions._
+With a bicycle or car, you could get to Alameda (by bicycle because you can access a bridge toward the southeast or by car because you can take the tunnel.) _Note: The driving isochrone map does not yet consider current traffic conditions._
 5. Click `transit` to view where you can travel by transit.
 By default, isochrones are calculated for the current time.
 6. Click the clock button and try changing the departure time to be during workday commute hours, weekends, and after midnight to see the differences.

 Typically, transit service is reduced at night and on weekends, so it is likely that the polygons are much smaller then than during working hours.

 Notice that there are some areas that are disconnected from the main groupings in Oakland.
-These rings surround distant train stations or ferry terminals.
+These rings likely surround distant train stations or ferry terminals.

-In earlier exercises, your requests have been to the Transitland API, but isochrones use the Mapzen Mobility API.
-You can see the Mapzen Mobility API request using the link on the sidebar.

-## See the effect on travel times if you remove certain operators or routes
+## See the effect on travel times without certain operators or routes

 You can exclude operators and routes to see the effect on the resulting isochrones.
-You might want to do this to determine what happens if there is a maintenance issue that causes a subway service outage or an event or a parade that closes a street and buses can no longer run there.
+You might want to do this to determine what happens if there is a maintenance issue that causes a subway service outage, or an event or a parade that closes a street and buses can no longer run there.
 In addition, perhaps you have purchased a ticket that is valid on one transit agency, so you want to see where you can travel using only that operator.

 1. Make sure you have a point on the map.
 If not, repeat the search for `2201 Broadway, Oakland` to return to your original location, and click `Generate isochrones`.
 2. Click `transit`.
 Optionally, choose the date and time of your departure, if you want to travel at a time different from the present. _Note: These images reflect travel during a weekday in morning commute hours._